-How Often You Should Mask, Exfoliate, Wear SPF, and More
+How Often You Should Exfoliate, Use Retinol, Apply a Facial Peel, and More

 A skincare to-do list can feel overwhelming, especially for those types that enjoy dipping their toes into all sorts of serums and creams.
 Most of us have a daily routine down pat, but what about those weekly, monthly, and even yearly check-ins and treatments that we know we should be doing at some point, but just don’t know when or how often?
 Enter: our handy skincare calendar.
 Whether you screenshot it, bookmark it, or set reminders on your phone—this is your guide to how often you should be doing these skincare practices.